Ajith Kumar: 2010–2019

-2022-present
+2022–present

-In 2022, Ajith collaborated with Vinoth, again, for Valimai.
+In 2022, Kumar collaborated with Vinoth, again, for Valimai.
 It was written and directed by Vinoth.
 It released to mixed reviews from both the critics and audience, alike.
 The following year in 2023, they collaborated again for the bank heist thriller, Thunivu.
 It was produced by Boney Kapoor and it was the third collaboration of the team consisting of Ajith, Boney Kapoor, H. Vinoth, and Nirav Shah.
 Ghibran composed the music and background score for the film.

 His 2025 films are Vidaamuyarchi directed by Magizh Thirumeni and Good Bad Ugly directed by Adhik Ravichandran.